shadowmax31/crypto_log/README.md

 > pip install -e .

 # TODO

+Testing
+- IMPORTANT Add unit tests

 Base sytem
-- Since we have to work with amounts that have many decimals (0.031235 btc), we should find a way to use the Decimal class for better accuracy
+- Since we have to work with amounts that have many decimals (0.031235 btc), we should find a way to use the Decimal class for better accuracy;
-- Review code
+- Review code;
 - Change the table structure.
 Create a ticker table and put everything in it.
-This way, we can remove the history table/class and loop through the ticker table to export all the useful data
+With this change, we could remove the history table/class and loop through the ticker table to export all the useful data;

-Reports
-- Give more info when using the details tag with the cg (Capital gain) report

-Testing
-- IMPORTANT Add unit tests
+- Find a way to insert data in any order.
+At the moment, buys and sells have to be entered in the right order;
+- Have a way to change the amount of crypto without changing the cost basis (would be useful to take into account the fees when transfering crypto between wallets);